Railways Clauses Consolidation (Scotland) Act 1845

 The Railways Clauses Consolidation (Scotland) Act 1845 (8 & 9 Vict. c.
 33) is an act of the Parliament of the United Kingdom that standardised provisions and definitions relating to railway companies in Scotland.

 The act may be referred to or incorporated by anyone constructing a railway, including proposing to extend heritage railways.

 The Railways Clauses Consolidation Act 1845 (8 & 9 Vict. c.
 20) made similar provisions for England and Wales and Ireland.

-As of 2025, the act remains in force in the United Kingdom.
+As of 2026, the act remains in force in the United Kingdom.

+Subsequent developments

+The following provisions were repealed by section 2 of, and the second schedule to, the Statute Law Revision Act 1959 (7 & 8 Eliz.
+2. c.
+68), which came into force on 29 July 1959.